numpy/numpy/doc/TESTS.rst

 that don't have tests yet.
 Please feel free to choose one of these modules and develop tests for it.

-Using c code in tests
+Using C code in tests
 ---------------------

 NumPy exposes a rich :ref:`C-API<c-api>` .
 These are tested using c-extension